bostontrader/bookwerx-core/README.md

 * You will need mongodb.

+* In order to run the example data importer, you will need Python and the requests library.
+(docs.python-requests.org/en/master/user/install)

 The care and feeding of these items are beyond the scope of these instructions.

 ### But assuming they are correctly installed...